What is Denimhunters?

-The site was launched as a one-man passion project.
+The site was launched as a one-man passion project by Thomas Stege Bojer.
 Over the years, many talented enthusiasts have contributed to the site and shared their stories.

 Thomas Stege Bojer – Editor-in-Chief

-Thomas launched Denimhunters and made it the voice for the denim industry and community it is today.
+Thomas launched Denimhunters and made it a voice for the denim industry and community.
 He’s a first-mover in the denim blogosphere with deep roots and exceptionally strong relations.

 He built a successful freelance career as a storyteller and marketer on the back of Denimhunters.
 Thomas is also a published author with Blue Blooded (called “a modern denim bible” by critics).

-Bryan is the co-founder of the Indigo Invitational Fade Competition.
-He’s collected and faded raw denim for more than a decade, and spent the last few years cultivating a global community of like-minded denim fade enthusiasts.
+Bryan is the founder of the Indigo Invitational Fade Competition.
+He’s collected and faded raw denim for more than a decade and cultivated a global community of like-minded denim fade enthusiasts around his competition.

 By combining his keen interest in made-to-fade and made-to-last menswear with his extensive professional experience as a writer and researcher, Bryan digs down to the bedrock—to locate those denim and workwear essentials that are the core of the looks we love.

-The story of Denimhunters goes back to the autumn of 2010 when I, Thomas, wanted to know more about raw denim and why it fades.
+The story of Denimhunters goes back to the autumn of 2010 when I wanted to know more about raw denim and why it fades.